hussamaa/dsverifier/matlab-validation/readme.md

 3. **dsv_simulation**: call simulink and run all counterexamples;
 4. **dsv_comparison**: comparison between MATLAB and DSVerifier outputs.

-All this scripts are called in **dsv_validation** and run all this steps automatically.
+All these scripts are called in **dsv_validation** and run all this steps automatically.

 In dsv_extraction, some shell scripts are called in order to manipulate strings and get the parameters required to validation.
 The scripts are organized in **shell-scripts** directory.